LaurieQiu/LaurieQiu.github.io/_posts/2021-06-09-adventures with anxiety.md

 > - To form habits, have a consistent "When" and simple "Then".
 Track your progress for ~66 days.
 One habit at a time.
 > - Physical health affects mental health & vice versa.
 Hardware affects software, software affects hardware.
 > - **9 Mental Health Habits for your software & hardware:** Meditation, Journaling, Sleep, Exercise, Eat, Talk with friends, Make new friends, Learning, Practicing virtues.

+Finally, another quote from the author:

+> Whoever you are: Stay determined.
+Good luck.